 - 20 percent of Māori

 - 5 percent of people of European/Other ethnicity.

 The proportion of people living in crowded houses decreased in all ethnic groups from 1991 to 2013.
 However, large ethnic differences still remain.

 Children (0–14 years) are disproportionately affected by household crowding in New Zealand (Figure 2).

-Geographically, household crowding is worse in the North Island, where over 11 percent of the population lived in crowded households in 2013.
-In the South Island, less than 5 percent of the population lived in crowded households in 2013 (Figure 3).
+Geographically, household crowding is worse in the North Island, where 11.7 percent of the population lived in crowded households in 2013.
+In the South Island, 5.1 percent of the population lived in crowded households in 2013 (Figure 3).